firozkhan18/Java-Evaluations/java-basic-exercises.md

 3 largest elements of the said array are:
 100 25 17

-Click me to see the solution
+### 160. Write a Java program to find the k smallest elements in a given array.
+Elements in the array can be in any order.

+Expected Output:
+Original Array:
+[1, 4, 17, 7, 25, 3, 100]
+3 largest elements of the said array are:
+100 25 17

-161. Write a Java program to find the kth smallest and largest element in a given array.
+### 161. Write a Java program to find the kth smallest and largest element in a given array.
 Elements in the array can be in any order.

 Expected Output:
 Original Array: